roymichaels/lifepilotai/README.md

 When network access is available you can optionally sync messages over [Waku](https://waku.org/).
-Start a Waku node and set `VITE_WAKU_RELAY_URL` in your `.env` file to the node's multiaddress.
-Leaving this variable unset keeps the app in offline mode and no network requests are made for messaging.
+Start a Waku node and set `VITE_WAKU_RELAY_URL` in your `.env` file to the node's multiaddress and set `VITE_ENABLE_WAKU=true`.
+Leaving these variables unset keeps the app in offline mode and no network requests are made for messaging.

 ### Waku Messaging
 Setting `VITE_ENABLE_WAKU` to `true` enables peer-to-peer chat via the